 Leann Barden holds a Master's Degree in Communication Sciences and Disorders from Worcester State College.
 She has been working in the field of speech-language pathology since 2005, primarily with children.
 Leann is co-owner of the practice and currently works as an interventionist and Clinic Coordinator.
 In addition to CSHS, Leann has worked for the SEEM Collaborative providing speech, language and auditory intervention to children who are Deaf/Hard of Hearing.
 She has also had previous experience with children birth to 18 years of age who present with delays/disorders of: global development; articulation/phonology; receptive/expressive language; social-language and communication.
 In her spare time she enjoys outdoor activities with her family

 Anne Fitzler holds a Bachelor of Science Degree in Marketing Management from Thomas College.
-She has been working in the speech and language medical field for over ten years.
+She has been working in the speech and language medical field since 2008.
 Anne handles all aspects of the office management, coordinates with therapists and physicians, schedules appointments, tracks insurance coverage, sends out reports and most importantly makes sure that patients’ needs are met.
 In her spare time she enjoys traveling with her family, volunteering for numerous non-profit groups and running countless miles with her running club.